-Endometrial cancer is the most common gynecologic malignancy in the U.S., 65,950 new cases of and 12,550 deaths from endometrial cancer were expected in 2022.
+Endometrial cancer is the most common gynecologic malignancy in the U.S. In the U.S., 66,200 new cases of and 13,030 deaths from endometrial cancer were expected in 2023 (Table 7).
 The majority of cases are diagnosed at an early stage and are amenable to treatment with surgery alone.
-However, approximately 50% of advanced stage endometrial cancers will recur.
+However, approximately 38 to 67% of advanced stage endometrial cancers will recur4.
 Recurrent endometrial cancer is incurable with currently available standard therapies.
-The median survival for patients with recurrent endometrial carcinoma hardly exceeds 12 months.
+The median survival for patients with recurrent endometrial carcinoma is approximately 12 to 15 months 5.
 Novel drug treatments for recurrent endometrial carcinoma are urgently needed.